sifrr/sifrr/packages/server/sifrr-api/README.md

 // ./routes/user.js

 module.exports = {
-  // basePath is optional, by default it is '', it can a basePath like '/v1' or an array of basePaths like ['/v1', '/v2']
+  // basePath is optional, by default it is '', it can be a basePath like '/v1' or an array of basePaths like ['/v1', '/v2']
   // Each basePath should start from '/' and should not end with '/'
   basePath: ['/v1', '/v2'],
   post: {